Dion DiMucci: Grammy Hall of Fame and blues success (2000–2019)

 Dion has released several albums with contemporary rock artists.
 His Déjà Nu album in 2000 had him covering Bruce Springsteen, a lifelong fan of Dion.
 In 2002, he joined Springsteen onstage in Miami, for a performance of "If I Should Fall Behind" from Dream on Fire.

 In 2002, Dion was inducted into the Grammy Hall of Fame for "Runaround Sue".
 He continued to perform songs from his albums live, including a concert in 2004 being recorded for release on DVD.

 In January 2006, Dion released Bronx in Blue, an album of blues and country standards, which was nominated for a Grammy Award.
 It peaked at No. 2 on the Top Blues Albums chart.

 In November 2007, Dion issued a follow-up album titled Son of Skip James, which peaked at No. 4 on the Top Blues Albums chart.

 In October 2008, DiMucci released Heroes: Giants of Early Guitar Rock, an album of his covers of early rock and roll songs he considers seminal to the genre.
 The album includes versions of songs originally recorded by Buddy Holly, Ritchie Valens, Ricky Nelson, Johnny Cash, and many other early rock guitarists.

 In October 2009, Dion performed "The Wanderer" with Paul Simon at the 25th Anniversary Rock and Roll Hall of Fame Concert.

 An audiobook and paperback by Dion and Mike Aquilina, titled Dion: The Wanderer Talks Truth (Stories, Humor & Music), was published in April 2011.
 DiMucci shares stories about The Bronx in the 1950s, how he ended up on the cover of Sgt.
 Pepper's Lonely Hearts Club Band, and his travels with Sam Cooke in the Jim Crow South.

 Dion released Tank Full of Blues on January 24, 2012.
 It peaked at No. 3 on the Top Blues Albums chart.

 While touring, Dion performed "Donna the Prima Donna" live in Las Vegas, on April 5, 2015.
 On July 11, 2015, he held a concert in Westbury, New York.

-That same year he released the single "New York Is My Home", again with Simon.
+That same year he released the single "New York Is My Home" with Simon.
 The single was followed by the album New York Is My Home, released February 12, 2016.
 The album peaked at No. 3 on the Top Blues Album chart.
-It was also awarded Allmusic Favorite (of the year) Blues Albums.
+It was also awarded AllMusic's Favorite Blues Albums of 2016.

 Dion planned four concerts in the U.S. during early 2016, and was invited as a keynote speaker for the 2016 SXSW in Texas.
 He spoke on the topic A Conversation with Dion: Rock's Enduring Voice on March 17, 2016.

-Dion appeared on The Tonight Show with Jimmy Fallon on April 8, 2016.

 In May 2017, Dion released Kickin’ Child: The Lost Album 1965 from Norton Records, containing songs recorded in 1965 when he was with Columbia Records (but were not previously released).
-The album was awarded Allmusic Favorite (of the year) Compilations and Reissues.
+The album was awarded AllMusic's Favorite Compilations and Reissues of 2017.